 This semester long course introduces students to a breadth of knowledge focusing on the psychology of self and others.
-We will study cognition, or the way we think; personality, the enduring traits that distinguish individuals and the factors that influence relationships and socialisation.
+We will study memory and learning, social psychology and aspects of forensic science.

-Assessment of achievement of the outcomes for this subject takes the following forms:
+Assessment for this subject takes the following forms: